Omar-Alattas/Silsile/README.md

-# Sisile - Beta Release
+# Silsile - Beta Release

 This beta represents a major stabilization and capability jump from the last alpha.
 Across the parser, elaborator, and GUI, the focus of the past cycle was: